Generic Name: belatacept (bel AT a sept)

 What is belatacept?

-Belatacept is used in combination with other medications to prevent organ rejection after a kidney transplant.
+Belatacept is used in combination with other medicines to prevent organ rejection after a kidney transplant.

 Belatacept may also be used for purposes not listed in this medication guide.